RIM shares drop after minor board shuffle

 Some watchers were hoping for more agitation this year.

-Lazaridis and Balsillie stepped down from their roles in January, though Lazaridis remains an influential member of the board, serving as vice-chairman.
+The pair stepped down from both roles in January, though Lazaridis remains an influential member of the board, serving as vice-chair.
 When Heins took over as CEO in January, board member Barbara Stymiest became chairwoman.

-"Over the past six months, the board and Thorsten have been proactively working together to introduce significant changes in the company as we move towards the launch of our next generation BlackBerry platform," said Stymiest in a statement.

-"We are actively exploring new partnerships and other opportunities to extend the reach of BlackBerry and enhance long-term value for all RIM stakeholders," she added.

-In its filing, RIM said Balsillie was paid $4.8 million in relation to his resignation, while Lazaridis was paid more than $850,000.
+Balsillie was paid $4.8 million in relation to his resignation, while Lazaridis was paid more than $850,000, the filing showed.
 Both had agreed to cut their base salary to $1 in their last days in the top job.

-The smartphone maker, headquartered in Waterloo, Ontario, has warned it expects to post an operating loss in the quarter just ended.
+The smartphone maker, headquartered in Waterloo, Ontario, has since warned it expects to post a shock operating loss in the quarter just ended.
 Those numbers are due to be released on June 28.

 That latest warning follows a stream of lowered earnings forecasts, product delays, writedowns and an embarrassing global network outage that left millions of people without email on their BlackBerry phones for several days.